loteixeira/loteixeira.github.com/_posts/test/2013-02-16-array-vs-vector.md

 	* Vector: 833 ms
 	The values may be considered equivalent

-In conclusion, maybe it's not safe to say that operations with Vectors are _much faster_ than operations with Arrays.<br>
+In conclusion, maybe it's not safe to say that operations with Vectors are _much faster_ than operations with Arrays.
+The time difference between Array.push and Vector.push, for example, makes Array more likely when you need to add dinamically elements into the end of the container.
+And the other operations don't seems to have a big speed boost with Vectors.<br>
-Vist the [repository of the test](https://github.com/loteixeira/VectorVsArray) and [run the online version](http://disturbedcoder.com/files/VectorVsArray.swf).<br>
+Vist the [source code repository of the test](https://github.com/loteixeira/VectorVsArray) and [run the online version](http://disturbedcoder.com/files/VectorVsArray.swf).<br>

 Computer specification:
 * Processor: Intel Core 2 Duo @ 2.80 GHz